FranjeGueje/DeckTools/README.md

 ![GE-Proton Rolling Release](https://raw.githubusercontent.com/FranjeGueje/DeckTools/master/Images/GE-Proton-RR.png)
 ![GE-Proton Rolling Release](https://raw.githubusercontent.com/FranjeGueje/DeckTools/master/Images/GE-Proton-RR-on_Steam.png)

 Crea una herramienta de compatibilidad llamada "GE-Proton" con la última versión de GE-Proton descargada de Internet, ejemplo GE-Proton-9.11, y se mantendrá para que use la filosofía de Rolling Release.
 En las siguientes ejecuciones, actualizará a la siguiente versión de la web de GE-Proton pero conservará la misma herramienta en Steam para que no tengas que cambiar nada de tus juegos.
-Utilizaría la misma filosofía que hace "Proton Experimenta"
+Utilizaría la misma filosofía que hace "Proton Experimental"

 GE-Proton Rolling Release creates a compatibility tool called "GE-Proton" with the latest version of GE-Proton downloaded from the Internet, example GE-Proton-9.11, and will be maintained to use the Rolling Release philosophy.
 On subsequent runs, it will update to the next version from the GE-Proton website but keep the same tool on Steam so you don't have to change anything about your games.
-It would use the same philosophy that "Proton Experimenta" does.
+It would use the same philosophy that "Proton Experimental" does.

 ## Steamapps Cleaner
 ![Steamapps Cleaner](https://raw.githubusercontent.com/FranjeGueje/DeckTools/master/Doc/steamppscleaner_gridv.jpg)